dingswin/sterne/README.md

 2) initsfile (.inits) containing priors for each parameter; a priminary initsfile can be produced with priors.generate_initsfile().
 3) parfile (.par) containing timing parameters (provided by PSRCAT); latest numbers beyond PSRCAT should be updated if possible.
 See sterne.simulate.py for more details.

+Outputs:
+The output will be provided in the "outdir" (or a folder name specified by the user) folder under the current directory.

+Usage tips:
+1) be sure to clear away the outdir folder before new inference.